Daniel-J-Mueller/ArcheausGalacto/README.md

 Top 99.975% on HTB.
 I was a part of the team which won the 2022 OpenAI Environmental Hackathon.
 BCI researcher and Cognitive Upload/Download researcher.

+May or may not be able to reverse SHA algorithms in sub-second speeds.

 ---

 ## 🛠️ Skills & Experience